deependujha/Optimizers_In_Machine_n_Deep_Learning/03_SGD_With_Momentum.md

 - If $\beta = 1$, **there will be no decay**.
 It will keep oscillating.

+- Velocity is denoted with `V` and we assume unit mass. (momentum in physics)

 ---

 ### SGD with momentum converging to minima with less noises: 🤫